IzyDizzy/IzyDizzy/README.md

 - Subversion (SVN)

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
-1. Dealing with Complex and Evolving Requirements:
+1. Dealing with Complex and Evolving Requirements: Software engineers frequently work on projects where the requirements are unclear, incomplete, or evolve over time.
+This can lead to confusion, scope creep, and wasted development efforts.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.